 Templates

-Templates are blueprints for your documents that you can fill with variables, logic, and values from your Data Sets.
-There are two types of Templates available in Experlogix Documents: Word and PDF.
+Templates are blueprints for your documents that you can fill with variables, logic, and values from your data sets.
+There are two types of templates available in Experlogix Documents: Word and PDF.

 To access, create, and manage your templates, continue on to Templates View.